Where to Tap

 Tapping below the lateral line

-The advantage of tapping below the lateral line will allow producers to tap lower on the trunk into areas that have not previously been tapped.
+Tapping below the lateral line will allow producers to tap lower on the trunk into areas that have not previously been tapped.
 A larger tapping zone on the trunk will significantly improve the availability of clear sapwood for tapping, and less need to drill more than one tap hole per spile, when fresh clear sapwood is scarce and hard to locate.

 Keep the following tips in mind if you try lateral tapping:

-• make sure the tubing connection is facing downward
+• Make sure the tubing connection is facing downward

-• sap tube collection systems that operate using high vacuum (25 to 28 inches of vacuum) may be able to keep sap tubing drained of sap between runs
+• Sap tube collection systems that operate using high vacuum (25 to 28 inches of vacuum) may be able to keep sap tubing drained of sap between runs

 Preserving Sapwood: A Critical Consideration